-My work centres around the role of collective inquiry in generating knowledge.
-I’ve written about what group inquiry is, and what kind of knowledge it produces, and collective practical knowledge.
-As part of my interest in collective knowledge production I have thought about collective inquiry in science, and the ways that social media platforms might be designed to support productive collective inquiry.
+My current research project centres around the role of collective inquiry in generating knowledge.
+I’m interested in what group inquiry is, what kind of knowledge it produces, and collective practical knowledge.
+As part of my interest in collective knowledge production I have thought about collective inquiry in science and mathematics, and the ways that social media platforms might be designed to support productive collective inquiry.
 These threads have led me to think about about how to establish fairer and more transparent authorship practices for collaborative research, and why we really ought to stop talking about fake news.

-My PhD was on knowledge-how, and focused on the relation between knowledge-how, knowledge-that, and abilities, what linguistic evidence can tell us about knowledge-how, and the normative roles of knowledge-how in planning and teaching.
+My PhD was on knowledge-how, and focused on the relation between knowledge-how, knowledge-that, and abilities, what linguistic evidence and geneaological considerations can tell us about knowledge-how, and the normative roles of knowledge-how in planning and teaching.

 I’m currently thinking about collective knowledge-how, epistemic design principles for social media platforms, the social epistemology of algorithmic systems, the ethics and epistemology of human computation, how bad questions can impede inquiry, and what the norms of scientific assertion might be.